 Photo: Denver Beanland

 Camping is permitted only in the area adjacent to the Dig Tree Reserve.
-Basic bush camping facilities are provided including firewood.
+Basic bush camping facilities are provided.
+You must provide your own firewood.

 There is a conservation fee of $20 per vehicle or $60 per bus to visit the Dig Tree Reserve.
 If you are planning a visit to the Dig Tree, you can pre-pay the conservation fee by clicking here to pay with Bookeasy.
 The South Australia Desert Parks Pass does not cover the Dig Tree conservation fee.

 Please be aware that the environment in the Dig Tree area is extremely fragile.
 If you are in the area of the waterway, take care as bank erosion is made worse by human traffic.